zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/advanced-configuration-with-snippets.md

 docs: DOCS-592
 doctypes:
 - ''
-title: Advanced Configuration with Snippets
+title: Advanced configuration with Snippets
 toc: true
-weight: 1800
+weight: 400
 ---

-Snippets allow you to insert raw NGINX config into different contexts of the NGINX configurations that NGINX Ingress Controller generates.
+Snippets allow you to insert raw NGINX config into different contexts of the NGINX configurations that F5 NGINX Ingress Controller generates.

 Snippets are intended for advanced NGINX users who need more control over the generated NGINX configuration, and can be used in cases where Annotations and ConfigMap entries would not apply.

+## Disadvantages of snippets

-Snippets are also available through the [ConfigMap]({{< relref "/configuration/global-configuration/configmap-resource.md" >}})
+Snippets are configured [using Annotations]({{< relref "configuration/ingress-resources/advanced-configuration-with-annotations.md#snippets-and-custom-templates" >}}), but are disabled by default due to their complexity.
+They are also available through the [ConfigMap]({{< relref "/configuration/global-configuration/configmap-resource.md#snippets-and-custom-templates" >}}) resource.

+To use snippets, set the [`enable-snippets`]({{< relref "configuration/global-configuration/command-line-arguments.md#cmdoption-enable-snippets" >}}) command-line argument.

+Snippets have the following disadvantages:

+- *Complexity*.
+Snippets require you to:
+  - Understand NGINX configuration primitives and implement a correct NGINX configuration.
+  - Understand how NGINX Ingress Controller generates NGINX configuration so that a snippet doesn't interfere with the other features in the configuration.
+- *Decreased robustness*.
+An incorrect snippet can invalidate NGINX configuration, causing reload failures.
+Until the snippet is fixed, it will prevent any new configuration updates, including updates for the other Ingress resources.
+- *Security implications*.
+Snippets give access to NGINX configuration primitives, which are not validated by NGINX Ingress Controller.
+For example, a snippet can configure NGINX to serve the TLS certificates and keys used for TLS termination for Ingress resources.

+{{< note >}} If the NGINX configuration includes an invalid snippet, NGINX will continue to operate with the last valid configuration. {{< /note >}}

-## Using Snippets
+## Using snippets

 The example below shows how to use snippets to customize the NGINX configuration template using annotations.